NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

-- Fix the player.role stuff.
-It is set automatically in oTree, but you do not want that (everybody in practice round is seller.)

-- Adjust the instructions and make the termination probability dynamic dependent on the treatment
 - I am not sure if I need line 511 (it worked fine before, but I removed bargain starttime at subsession beginnning)